New X-Men teams and titles headline 2022's "revolutionary" Destiny of X era

 (Marauders Annual 2022 also seems to kick off a 30th-anniversary celebration for the 2099 line).

-In terms of new titles, Legion of X was previously announced as a sequel to the recent Way of X title.
+In terms of new titles, Legion of X appears to be a sequel to the recent Way of X title featuring Nightcrawler's newly founded Legionaries team.
 And X-Men Red is a revival of a former X-Men ongoing series - though the 'Red' designator, in this case, may refer to Mars/Planet Arakko, known colloquially as the 'Red Planet.'

 As for Immortal X-Men and Knights of X, your guesses are as good as ours until Marvel reveals more info, as the announcement promises they will provide "in the days ahead."

-Meanwhile, SWORD appears to be missing from the new line, potentially indicating it will come to an end.
+Meanwhile, both Excalibur and SWORD appear to be missing from the new line, potentially indicating both will come to an end - or they are transforming to one of the new titles named.

-Along with news of the revamped line, which the announcement refers to as the "Second Krakoan age of X-Men," Marvel has released a teaser image with art from Leinil Francis Yu and Sunny Gho showing many of the most prominent current X-Men characters including Xavier, Magneto in his classic costume, and Mystique - but not Destiny, the apparent namesake of the new 'Destiny of X' era.
+Along with news of the revamped line, which the announcement refers to as the "Second Krakoan age of X-Men," Marvel has released a teaser image with art from Leinil Francis Yu and Sunny Gho showing many of the most prominent current X-Men characters including Xavier, Magneto in his classic costume, and Mystique - though Destiny, the apparent namesake of the new 'Destiny of X' era, is tucked in the back of the image.

 "The journey of the Krakoan Age is far from over!" states Marvel senior editor Jordan D. White in the announcement.
 "Our long-term plan that all our creators have been working on in our secret Council Chamber has only just begun to come to fruition.
 With the filling of the two empty council seats, the Reign of X has ended, and it’s time for mutantkind to reach for their destiny!"